Building a strong culture in financial services

 CCL Academy provides compliance training for employees at all levels – from CPD programmes for Compliance and Financial Crime Compliance professionals to eLearning and live training courses for front office staff.

 We understand how vital compliance is for regulated firms.
-That’s why we provide practical, cost-effective training solutions aimed specifically at financial services firms.
+That’s why we provide practical, cost-effective training solutions for financial services firms.

 Whether it is a one-off course for a group of individuals, eLearning for the entire company, or a package that suits the whole business, we can help.